JabadeSusheelKrishna/FHIR_prototype_implementation/README.md

 > docker pull hapiproject/hapi:latest ; docker run -p 8080:8080 hapiproject/hapi:latest
 > ```
 > - When you are able to see "0 deleted" then you can search `localhost:8080` on your web browser and start playing with it.

+# Status Quo
+presently this `app.py` code inserts data in global fhir server.
+(Please donot insert any valuable information because it can be accessed by any one)